Purchase of apartments on foreign markets

 Legal services: The legal system is relatively young and developing dynamically.
 Local lawyers often have international experience.

-Financial Services: Local banks are modern and offer high-level services to foreign customers.
+Financial Services: Local banks are modern and offer high-level services for foreign customers.

 Air connections: The country is systematically developing air connections with Europe and the world.